3slab/VdmLibraryBundle/Resources/docs/consume/ftp-pull.md

 }
 ```

-There are 2 important things your custom executor needs to do :
+There are 1 important thing your custom executor needs to do :

 * `yield` a new envelope with a VDM Message instance